 Natural gas is Myanmar’s second biggest export after manufactured goods and almost all of the government’s hydrocarbon revenues come from Yadana and three other giant gas projects.

-The most recent figures for all companies show that in the year to March 2018, Total paid roughly US$254 million to Myanmar on behalf of the Yadana gas project.
+The most recent figures for all companies show that in the year to March 2018, Total, which operates the Yadana gas project, paid roughly US$254 million to Myanmar.

-The Yetagun gas project, operated by Petronas, paid the equivalent of US$208 million to the government that year while the Shwe project, run by South Korea’s Posco, paid US$194 million.
+Petronas, which operates the Yetagun project, paid the equivalent of US$208 million to the government that year while South Korea’s Posco, which operates the Shwe project, paid US$194 million.

-The smaller Zawtika gas project, run by Thailand’s PTTEP, paid US$41 million.
+Thailand’s PTTEP, which runs the smaller Zawtika gas project, paid US$41 million.

 These giant projects, which supply natural gas to Thailand and China, accounted for almost all of Myanmar’s US$737 million in oil and gas earnings in the year to March 2018.
 The government earned another US$300 million that year from transport fees paid by companies to use gas export pipelines, built on land confiscated from indigenous people.